ASSERT-KTH/RewardRepair/README.md

  │
  ├── model: the trained model of RewardRepair
  │
- ├── results: the generated patches from semantic training │
  ├──syntactic_training.py: script to syntactically train RewardRepair │
  ├──semantic_training.py: script to semantically train RewardRepair